 Take Notice of Red Flags

 - If you ask the photographer a direct question during a consultation, and they beat around the bush and never really answer the question, it either means they are hiding something, or they aren’t experienced enough to know the answer.
-Either way, it can be a bad thing.
+Either way, it’s a bad thing.

 - If they say, “How much did the other photographers quote you?
 Whatever it is, I’ll do it for less.”
-If a photographer is willing to “undercut” another photographer’s pricing, that shows unprofessionalism and desperation, and can be an indication that they aren’t confident in their work.
+If a photographer is willing to “undercut” another photographer’s pricing, that shows they are unprofessional and desperate, and can be an indication that they aren’t confident in their work.
 Plus, it’s downright disrespectful to the photographers who have worked so hard to build a fantastic business.

 - If they say, “Can I see the contracts and/or quotes from the other photographers you met with?”
 This is just….
 I can’t even.